lockss/lockss-rtd-manual/docs/index.rst

    Can I use my own PostgreSQL database?
 Can I use my own Solr database?
       Yes, you can configure the system to use your institution's Postgres database and/or Solr database -- or you can simply let system run included ones locally.

+      Please note that as of this writing, only Solr 8.11.1 is not vulnerable to CVE-2021-44228 ("Log4Shell") and CVE-2021-45046.
+If you choose to run an external Solr database, you are responsible for ensuring it is not vulnerable.

    Can I replay Web content with my own Pywb instance?
 Can I replay Web content with my own OpenWayback instance?
       Yes, you can configure your own Pywb instance and/or OpenWayback instance to connect directly to the LOCKSS Repository Service -- or you can let the system run included ones locally, or you can choose not to run any Web replay engine at all.

+      Please note that as of this writing, OpenWayback is vulnerable to CVE-2021-44228 ("Log4Shell") and CVE-2021-45046.
+If you choose to run an external OpenWayback replay engine, you are responsible for ensuring it is not vulnerable.

    ----------
    Contact Us